Parsha

 Turn Your Dwelling into a Prayer!

+For thirteen years, Rabbi Yehudah HaNasi, the famed redactor of the Mishnah, suffered from terrible pains.
+The Talmud (Baba Metziah 85b) traces his suffering back to the following incident: One day, a calf was led to slaughter.
+The animal, sensing what was about to take place, fled to Rabbi Yehudah.
+It hung its head on the corner of his garment and wept.
+The rabbi told the calf: “Go!
+You were created for this purpose.”
 It was decreed in Heaven: since Rabbi Yehudah failed to show rachmanut to the calf, the rabbi should suffer from afflictions.
 Rabbi Yehudah was only healed many years later, when he convinced his maidservant not to harm small rodents she discovered in the house.

+Why was the Rabbi punished so severely for showing insensitivity to the calf?
 The following true story will give us great insight in order to answer the question:

 R’ Yaakov was discharged from the hospital.
 The doctors had given up hope, his illness had progressed to the point that there was no known cure.
 They didn’t give him much time to live.
 His only hope was to ask advice from the Gadol Hador, Rabbi Moshe Feinstein, zt”l.